Library Book Clubs.

 This all-genres book club for adults meets the second Wednesday of each month at 6pm in the Orangeville Library.
 The group is led by OPL board vice-president, Chrissy Bardo, and reads a variety of genres including historical fiction, biography, fantasy, mystery, young adult, and more.
 Sign up online here or contact the Library (email or 570-683-5354) for more information!

-Past books include: Into Africa (McDonald & Coles); Extinction (Preston); Thanksgiving (Evanovich); Santa’s Little Yelpers (Rosenfelt); Camino Island (Grisham); Hillbilly Elegy (Vance)
+Past books include: Into Africa (McDonald & Coles); Extinction (Preston); Thanksgiving (Evanovich); Santa’s Little Yelpers (Rosenfelt); Camino Island (Grisham); Hillbilly Elegy (Vance); The Green Mile (King)

 “Murder on the Mind” Book Club